mikeybkats/cf-portfolio/README.md

 - Add click handlers to at least one nav section.
 - Do as much work as you can with advanced selectors, rather than littering your markup with classes and ids.
 - When classes and IDs are needed, pick semantic names.
 There is to be no $('#content .content') nonsense!

+##### class 04
+- Add Handlebars to your blogging system.
+- Organize your CSS code according to SMACSS, with at least a file for base, layout, and modules.